 - Should the Home find it necessary to suspend visitation, we shall further provide a means for all members to engage in remote visitation with their designated personal caregiving visitor(s), including but not limited to phone or video calls, until such time that the suspension or limitation on personal caregiving visitation has ended.

-- The Firemen’s Home may prohibit a personal caregiving visitor from entering if the facility has reasonable cause to believe that permitting the personal caregiving visitor to meet with the member is likely to pose a threat of serious physical, mental, or psychological harm to such member.
+- The Firefighter’s Home may prohibit a personal caregiving visitor from entering if the facility has reasonable cause to believe that permitting the personal caregiving visitor to meet with the member is likely to pose a threat of serious physical, mental, or psychological harm to such member.
 This decision will be documented in the personal care plan and the Member and care giver will be notified of the decision.